Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 960M will be a lot (about 83%) faster with regards to FSAA than the GeForce 9800 GT 512MB, and capable of handling higher screen resolutions while still performing well. (explain)
+The GeForce GTX 960M should be quite a bit (more or less 83%) faster with regards to full screen anti-aliasing than the GeForce 9800 GT 512MB, and should be capable of handling higher resolutions while still performing well. (explain)

 GeForce GTX 960M 17536 Mpixels/sec